 Breaking out at that time of the month?
 It’s those annoying hormones “flaring up.”

 There are so many medical conditions and facets of women’s health that get blamed on a “hormone imbalance.”
 Anything from PMS to menopause to irritability are attributed to “the hormones.”
 Why are hormones the punching bag of the medical field?

-Here’s what’s really behind a “hormone imbalance,” and how you can fix it.
+Here’s what’s really behind a “hormone imbalance,” and how you can help fix it.